Sitecore-Hackathon/2023-Go-Horse/README.md

     .\up.ps1
     ```

-4. Open `PersonalizeConnect.sln` and publish it without building/rebuilding the solution.
+4. Open `PersonalizeConnect.sln`, Clean the solution and publish it without building/rebuilding the solution.

 > Note: It's important to avoid building or rebuilding the solution as it may break the CM container.
 However, if you accidently do so, make sure to run a Clean solution before publishing it.